sputnikus/django-security/docs/throttling.rst

 There are only three predefined throttling validators:

-* ``security.throttling.PerRequestThrottlingValidator`` - init parameters are ``timeframe`` throttling timedelta in seconds, ``throttle_at`` number of request per one IP address per timeframe and error message.
+* ``security.backends.{backend}.throttling.PerRequestThrottlingValidator`` - init parameters are ``timeframe`` throttling timedelta in seconds, ``throttle_at`` number of request per one IP address per timeframe and error message.
-* ``security.throttling.UnsuccessfulLoginThrottlingValidator`` - validator with same input parameters as previous validator but counts only unsuccessful login request.
+* ``security.backends.{backend}.throttling.UnsuccessfulLoginThrottlingValidator`` - validator with same input parameters as previous validator but counts only unsuccessful login request.
-* ``security.throttling.SuccessfulLoginThrottlingValidator`` - validator with same input parameters as previous validator but counts only requests from anonymous (not logged in) user.
+* ``security.backends.{backend}.throttling.SuccessfulLoginThrottlingValidator`` - validator with same input parameters as previous validator but counts only requests from anonymous (not logged in) user.

 Custom validator
 ^^^^^^^^^^^^^^^^